Below is information and questions that have been asked by other parents.

 Who cleans the bathrooms?
 Are students expected to clean their own rooms?

 Cleaning Services staff cleans the common areas in the halls.
 Students are expected to take out their own trash and clean their own rooms.
-If a student is living in a room with a private bathroom such as in Rangeview hall the student is responsible for cleaning the bathroom themselves.
+If a student is living in a room with a private bathroom such as in Berkus Hall the student is responsible for cleaning the bathroom themselves.

 Does Oxy provide toilet paper in the residence halls?